 Unfortunately, deep tech startups often refrain from meeting with potential customers early, either because they are not yet happy themselves with the performance of their product (perfectionism) or because they are afraid of being dismissed as naïve and immature.

-This bad strategy (or rather lack of strategy) puts everything back to front.
+This bad strategy (or rather lack of strategy) puts everything back to the front.
 Unless you’ve been the customer yourself, it’s very unlikely that you’ll be able to suss out all the intricacies of the problem, what the problem costs, who owns the problem, what the implications are for the customer’s customer, what the budget is, etc. from the outside.

 The devil is really in the details here.
 Instead, you should hook up with potential customers as early as possible.
 Try to identify a problem owner that can act as your champion on the inside.
 Make them your partner in crime.
 Give them chance to become heroes in their own organization.
-By having a champion on the inside, you can fine tune your understanding of the problem you’re solving.
+By having a champion on the inside, you can fine-tune your understanding of the problem you’re solving.
 You’ll get incredibly valuable feedback about what’s missing and what things really matter to the customer.
 More often than not, you’ll be surprised how much faster you may reach a value proposition that is good enough to make your customer happy.

-Imagine just how much time it will save to skip all the features that you where planning to include that turned out to be just nice-to-haves!
+Imagine just how much time it will save to skip all the features that you were planning to include that turned out to be just nice-to-haves!
 Not to mention how much time it would have taken to fix it if you missed a must-have.

 Should I always work closely with my future customers?
-There is one exception, but that we’ll dive into that in the next chapter of this series.
+There is one exception, but we’ll dive into that in the next chapter of this series.